TSA this afternoon sent a defiant holiday travel message to air travelers: Prepare to be patted down.

 But the video is telling.
 TSA Administrator John Pistole looks tense, sounds almost angry, and claps his hands twice — a sign of either nervousness, or defiance.
 I’m reading defiance into it.

-Here’s the text of his message:
+Here’s the transcript of Pistole’s video:

 Hello, I’m TSA Administrator John Pistole.
 As you travel this holiday season I want to remind you that TSA’s mission is to ensure the safety of you the traveling public and we are committed to doing so efficiently, courteously and professionally.